 While the GYA is the most isolated core recovery area within the NRM DPS (Oakleaf et al. 2005, p.
 554; vonHoldt et al. 2007, p.
 19), radio telemetry data demonstrate that the GYA is not isolated as wolves regularly disperse into the area from the other recovery areas.
-For example, in 2002, a collared wolf from Idaho dispersed into

-Wyoming and became the breeding male of the Greybull pack near Meeteetse.
-In 2008, a male disperser from central Idaho (whose father dispersed from YNP to central Idaho) was observed breeding with a female in YNP.
-They produced two pups and created the newly formed Evert pack in YNP (Smith 2008).
+For example, in 2002, a collared wolf from Idaho dispersed into Wyoming and became the breeding male of the Greybull pack near Meeteetse.
+In 2009, a male disperser from central Idaho (whose father dispersed from YNP to central Idaho) likely bred with a female in the GYA and is establishing a new pack east of YNP.
+He also associated with the newly formed Evert pack in YNP in 2008 (Smith 2008).
 Since only about 30 percent of the NRM wolf population has been radio-collared, other unmarked wolves from Idaho or northwestern Montana have undoubtedly made the journey to the GYA and successfully bred.
-While vonHoldt et al. (2007) found no evidence of gene flow into YNP, an expanded analysis by vonHoldt et al.(2008) has demonstrated gene flow into the GYA.
+While vonHoldt et al. (2007) found no evidence of gene flow into YNP, an expanded analysis by vonHoldt et al. (2008) has demonstrated gene flow by naturally dispersing wolves form other recovery areas into the GYA.

 Overall, data from radio-collared wolves indicates that at least one wolf naturally disperses into the GYA each year and at least 4 radio-collared non-GYA wolves have bred and produced offspring in the GYA in the past 12 years (1996-2008).
+Undoubtedly, other uncollared wolves have also naturally dispersed into and bred in the GYA (Wayne 2009, pers. comm.).
 Since a wolf generation is approximately 4 years, there has been over one effective migrant per generation in the GYA wolf population.
 This amount of migration exceeds the widely accepted effective migrant per generation rule.
 This rule, widely accepted by conservation biology and genetic literature, holds that one breeding immigrant per generation should allow for local evolutionary adaptation while minimizing negative effects of genetic drift and inbreeding depression (Mills 2008).

-State and Federal management post-delisting will continue to ensure potential for natural genetic exchange.
+State and Federal management postdelisting will continue to ensure potential for natural genetic exchange.
 Wolves will be managed at high levels and human caused mortality will be purposely limited during peak periods of dispersal.
-Management practices, committed to in State management plans, will increase the potential to naturally incorporate effective migrants include: reducing the rate of population turnover and fostering persistent wolf packs in all or select core recovery segments or all or select areas of suitable habitat (Oakleaf et al. 2005; 72 FR 6106, February 8, 2007); periodically creating localized disruptions of wolf pack structure or modified wolf density in select areas of suitable habitat to create social vacancies or space for dispersing wolves to fill; maintaining higher rather than lower overall wolf numbers in all or select recovery areas; maintaining more contiguous and broader wolf distribution instead of disjunction and limited breeding pair distribution; minimizing mortality between and around core recovery segments during critical wolf dispersal and breeding periods (December through April); and reducing the rates of mortality in core recovery segments during denning and pup rearing periods (April through September).
+Management practices, committed to in State management plans, will increase the potential to naturally incorporate effective migrants include: Reducing the rate of population turnover and fostering persistent wolf packs in all or select core recovery segments or all or select areas of suitable habitat (Oakleaf et al. 2005; 72 FR 6106, February 8, 2007); periodically creating localized disruptions of wolf pack structure or modified wolf density in select areas of suitable habitat to create social vacancies or space for dispersing wolves to fill; maintaining higher rather than lower overall wolf numbers in all or select recovery areas; maintaining more contiguous and broader wolf distribution instead of disjunction and limited breeding pair distribution; minimizing mortality between and around core recovery segments during critical wolf dispersal and breeding periods (December through April); and reducing the rates of mortality in core recovery segments during denning and pup rearing periods (April through September).

 Montana and Idaho have already incorporated most of these types of management practices into their wolf management frameworks.
 Furthermore, Montana and Idaho have designed their management practices, especially hunting seasons, to maintain relatively high wolf numbers and distribution throughout suitable habitat and to protect dispersing wolves from harvest during peak dispersal, breeding and pup rearing periods.
 In addition, problem wolf control is restricted to recent depredation events which are uncommon during peak dispersal periods.
-These measures should ensure dispersal toward the GYA from northwest Montana and central Idaho continues.
+These measures should ensure dispersal toward the GYA from northwest Montana and central Idaho continues